-Whether you are visiting Green Bay for a trip to Lambeau Field or catching up with family and friends for the holidays, get out and explore the best of Greater Green Bay as you wrap up 2018 and ring in the New Year.
+Whether you are visiting Green Bay for a trip to Lambeau Field or catching up with family and friends for the holidays, get out and explore the best of Greater Green Bay safely as we wrap up 2020 and ring in the New Year.

 1. Winter Fun in Titletown

 If you visit Titletown closer to the holidays, you will be excited to find a music and light show to soak in called The Winter Jubilee Light Show.
-The family-friendly presentation features a new and dazzling blend of holiday-themed lights, music and special effects and also features animation, lasers and fireworks.
+The family-friendly presentation will begin on November 27 and features a new and dazzling blend of holiday-themed lights, music and special effects and also features animation, lasers and fireworks.
 The show will be projected onto Lambeau Field’s outer west facade, off Ridge Road, so if you are not a fan of the cold weather, you can sit in your car and watch the show from the parking lot.
-The show is seven minutes long, and will play every half hour from 6 to 9 p.m. most Thursday, Friday and Saturday evenings from November 23 until December 31.

 Stroll through the National Railroad Museum’s indoor train exhibits and see more than 40 trees decorated by local businesses and nonprofit organizations.
 It is a wonderful family outing and an opportunity for holiday guests to explore the wide variety of uniquely decorated trees on display.
 Museum admission is reduced to $5.00 per person during the Festival of Trees.
 You won’t want to miss this beautiful holiday tradition!